tjp206/c4_game/README.md

 To run the code found in this repository:

-Clone the repository.
+Clone the repository:
 To clone this repo please follow the instructions found in the github.com link: https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository

 Download & install Express
 Download & install MongoDB